 If you need to work to a plan where you need a different number of each size slab, your best bet is to sketch the design out on graph paper.

-Area is 5m x 4m = 20m²
+Area: 5m x 4m = 20m²

-A poly bag (approx 20-25kg or 0.015 cubic metres) tends to cover between 0.4-0.5 square metres at a depth of 50mm
+As a guide, a bulk bag (approx 900kg or 0.56 cubic metres) tends to cover between 10-14 m² at a depth of 50mm.
+A poly bag (approx 20-25kg or 0.015 cubic metres) tends to cover between 0.4-0.5 m² at a depth of 50mm.

 Bricklaying: A ratio of 3:1 using building (soft) sand is normally used for underground brickwork, or 5:1 for brickwork above ground.

 Pointing: A ratio of 3:1 is normally used with building (soft) sand.

 Concrete: A ratio of 5:1 is normally used for domestic concreting, using ballast.